VRHIKKY/VketCloudSDK_Documents/docs/WorldEditingTips/MultiSelect_HEOComponents.en.md

 ## Cautions

+When multi-editing HEOComponents, the add-delete controlling buttons such labeled as add/create/generate/delete and Play button on [HEOVideoTrigger](../HEOComponents/HEOVideoTrigger.md) cannot be edited.<br>
+However, the On/Off toggle on [HEOClickGuide](../HEOComponents/HEOClickGuide.md) and the +/- editing on lists can be multi-edited.

 If one of the objects does not have the HEOComponent in common, or no HEOComponent is in common, the notification below will be displayed.<br>
 If the notification appears, re-select objects or add the HEOComponent to be edited to the object missing it via "Add Component".